 Our Analysis and Test Results

-The Instant Pot Accu Slim didn't do all that well in our circulation or ease of use tests, as well as the remainder of the temperature tests.
-This sous vide machine took a bit more time to initially heat up the water than some of the other products, with close to an hour elapsing before the Accu Slim could heat up 9.5 quarts of cold tap water to 147°F — something the top models did in less than 40 minutes.
+The Instant Pot didn't do all that well in our circulation or ease of use tests, as well as the remainder of the temperature tests.
+This sous vide machine took a bit more time to initially heat the water than some of the other products, with close to an hour elapsing before the Accu Slim could heat 9.5 quarts of cold tap water to 147°F — something the top models did in less than 40 minutes.

 We also weren't huge fans of the interface on this product, finding it to be one of the least intuitive of the group.
-You need to hit the "Play" button to start it heating and then hit it again once the water is at temperature to start heating.
+You need to hit the "Play" button to start heating and then hit it again once the water is at temperature to begin heating.
 The screw on the clamp mount also doesn't spin super freely, so it can take a bit more time to get it mounted to the side of a container.

 — Michelle Powell and David Wise